 Without pointing fingers, the markup on coffins at most Funeral Directors is substantially above that of those selling coffins online.

-Thats £190 saved!
-Which is almost the same amount as we sell them for…
+Thats £193 saved!
+Which is more than what we sell them for…

 Whilst this is specifically for cardboard coffins, the same applies for coffins made from other materials (e.g. traditional, bamboo, wicker).

 Admittedly, there is a bit more effort involved in purchasing a coffin online.
 At the Funeral Directors you select your preference and they sort it out for you.

 When buying online you have to select your preference, trust the seller, submit an order, and wait for it to arrive.
 However, this extra effort can save you hundreds (and the coffin can be delivered straight to your Funeral Director).

 And there’s no reason to worry.
 Our reviews show that many previous customers had a good experience and had the coffin delivered timely without a problem.

 Traditional coffins these days are typically made of veneered MDF (think IKEA furniture).
 Solid wood coffins are often available but these are usually much pricer.
 However, these two options don’t have the strongest environmental credentials.